systematic-magic/AgingPubMed/editorials_pdf.rst

 18. Dates
 ---------

-Received and Published dates can be found at the end of the article right after the "Copyright:" section.
+Received and published dates can be found at the end of the article right after the Copyright section.

 18.1.
-Check that Received and Published dates are separated from "Copyright:" section by blank line.
+Check that received and published dates are separated from Copyright section by blank line.

 18.2.
 Check that "Received:" and "Published:" titles are :ref:`title case<title_case>` and followed by colon(:).

 18.3.
 Check that "Received:" and "Published:" are formatted in black and bold font.

 18.4.
-Check that each "Received:" and "Published:" words are followed by a date.
+Check that each "Received:" and "Published:" titles are followed by a date.

 18.5.
 Check that month is spelled out as a word and dates are in-line with the following format: Month Day, Year (e.g. June 1, 2017, April 12, 2016, December 31, 2015, etc.) Note: if a day is presented by single digit, there should be no leading 0.